marakel/marakel.github.io/_posts/2019-08-18-hackernews.md

 tags: [python, data analysis]

 ---
+This is a simple project I am using to practice some basic data analysis in python.
+My future projects will utilize more of the python libraries and some prediction techniques.

 Some background information: Hacker News is a social news website focusing on computer science and entrepreneurship that contains posts that are upvoted or downvoted by popularity.
 The dataset I am using has been reduced to about 20,000 rows.
 Posts were removed that did not receive any comments.

 I am specifically analyzing "Ask HN" and "Show HN" post types (HN just stands for Hacker News).
 I am looking to determine whether each post type (Ask HN or Show HN) receives more comments on average.
 I will also be looking at whether the time the posts are created has an effect on the amount of comments it recevies.

-This is a simple project I am using to practice some basic data analysis in python.
-My later projects will utilize more of the python libraries and some prediction techniques.